 OVERDUE EXPLORATION OF SEXUALITY AND GENDER IN UNDERREPRESENTED REGIONS

-International Perspectives on LGBTQ Activism and Culture, the fourth module in the Archives of Sexuality and Gender program, examines populations and areas of the world previously underrepresented in prevailing scholarship on sexuality and gender, with a particular focus on southern Africa and Australia.
+International Perspectives on LGBTQ Activism and Culture, the fourth module in the Archives of Sexuality and Gender program, which is a Platinum Award winner at the 2023 Modern Library Awards, examines populations and areas of the world previously underrepresented in prevailing scholarship on sexuality and gender, with a particular focus on southern Africa and Australia.
 The module also provides significant coverage of lesbian and feminist organizations, and lesbian culture internationally.

 Alongside LGBTQ history, the module explores other individual and collective struggles for rights and freedoms.
 Contextualizing sexuality within wider narratives of cultural and social history helps counter the erasure of LGBTQ stories and experiences from official histories.